raoulx24/work.trivy/README.md

 ## Why we did it.
 The Story Behind Trivy Operator Dashboard

+A few months ago, at the start of summer, two friends convened on a terrace.
+One voiced concerns about the labor-intensive process of manually parsing vulnerabilities.
+As they discussed the challenges, a pivotal question arose: "Should we do it?
+Why not?"
+This moment marked the beginning of this journey to streamline and automate the process.
+What we had in mind:

 1. **Security is Imperative:** In our professional life, our dedication to security led us to create Trivy Operator Dashboard.
 We needed a comprehensive solution to monitor, manage, and mitigate risks that existing open-source options couldn't provide.

 2. **Bridging the Open-Source Gap:** None of the available open-source dashboards met our specific needs.
 We developed Trivy Operator Dashboard to fill this gap, offering a powerful and versatile tool tailored to our requirements.